dsyph3r/GoogleGeolocationBundle/README.md

 The Geocoding API service must only be used in conjunction with a Google Map.
-The caching feature provided by the bundle is for temporary caching use in order to enhance the user experiance when using Geocoding (This is permitted by the TOS).
+The caching feature provided by the bundle is for temporary caching use in order to enhance the user experience when using Geocoding (This is permitted by the TOS).
 You should run the clean cache task periodically to clean up the cache values.
-The lifetime of eacg Geocoding result can be set via the paramater.
+The lifetime of each Geocoding result can be set via the paramater.